TaitoUnited/full-stack-template/TAITOLESS.md

     http://localhost:7463/docs

-Connect to database:
+Connect to database using password `secret1234`:

-    TODO
+    psql -h localhost -p 6000 -d $db_database_name -U $db_database_app_username

 Use `npm`, `docker-compose` and `docker` normally to run commands and operate containers.

-If you would like to use some of the additional commands provided by Taito CLI also without using Taito CLI, first run the command with verbose option (`taito -v`) to see which commands Taito CLI executes under the hood, and then implement them in your package.json or makefile.
+If you would like to use some of the additional commands provided by Taito CLI also without using Taito CLI, first run the command with verbose option (`taito -v`) to see which commands Taito CLI executes under the hood, and then implement them in your `package.json` or `Makefile`.

 ## Testing